airborne-commando/OPSEC-OSINT-Tools/README.md

 # IMINT

-[IMINT](./markdown/IMINT.md)(Image INTelligence) involves collecting and analyzing visual imagery—satellite, aerial, drone, or ground photos—to extract useful information.
+[IMINT](./markdown/IMINT.md)(Image Intelligence) involves collecting and analyzing visual imagery—satellite, aerial, drone, or ground photos—to extract useful information.
 Contains information such as [SOCMINT](./markdown/IMINT.md#socmint-social-intelligence) and [Reverse Search](./markdown/IMINT.md#reverse-search-google).

+GEOINT is information on geographic locations.
+Geospatial data may also be called GEOINT data.
+It's to understand human activity or events and to layer that with data along with geolocations and timing.
+It has non-military uses as well, example would be for first responders issuing an emergency for a wildfire.

 ## Tools